School:Nursing and Midwifery

 Between 2010 and 2012 Louise was seconded to the Postgraduate Medical Institute and was the Pathway Lead for Maternity for the North East & North Central London and Essex (NECLES) Health Innovation & Education Cluster (HIEC).
 This organisation aimed to diffuse innovation and best practice across the NECLES HIEC area, to improve care for women, their babies and families.
 A key work stream was to contribute to the reduction of Caesarean Section rates.

 History of Midwifery, particularly the use of technology in midwifery - Louise's PhD is registered with the University of Leeds under an AHRC studentship, and is a collaborative doctoral award with the Thackray Museum.
 Her research is examining at the vectis (a midwifery instrument rather like one blade of a forceps, which was used as an alternative to the forceps) and examines the competing and conflicting relationship with the forceps.
 Questions for consideration include why the forceps became the dominant technology in assisting at obstructed births, while the vectis disappeared from the history books.
-She is due to complete her PhD in 2016.
+She completed her PhD in 2019.

 Louise is the module leader for ‘Global Challenges in Women’s and Children’s Health’ on the MSc Women’s and Children’s Health and teaches on a range of pre and post-registration modules.